 The Braided Knowledge grant is the first of its kind in Canada.
-Funding support streams are often categorized by each individual practice, but in Indigenous culture languages, arts and cultural heritage are inseparable.
-This grant honours those interwoven connections and will support projects that align with Indigenous ways of knowing and being.
+Funding support streams are often categorized by each individual practice, but in Indigenous culture they are inseparable.
+This grant honours those interwoven connections between arts, languages and cultural heritage and will support projects that align with Indigenous ways of knowing and being.

 Additionally, all projects must demonstrate a mentorship component, in which cultural knowledge and practical skills are passed on from expert knowledge holders, fluent speakers, and artists to younger learners.
 Please refer to the guidelines for a list of sample projects.